saendu/jekyll/_posts/2020-04-01-your-own-private-cloud.md

 - Node down

 ## That's it folks!
-You have your own private cloud sitting in your livingroom that can basically do everything you would expect from a cloud provider:
+You have your own private cloud sitting in your living room that can basically do everything you would expect from a cloud provider:
 - Load balancing
 - Ingress
 - Monitoring

 <iframe src="https://giphy.com/embed/Um3ljJl8jrnHy" width="480" height="314" frameBorder="0" class="giphy-embed" allowFullScreen></iframe>

-Feel free to hit me with some questions or thoughts in the comment section below (you don't need an account).
+Feel free to hit me with some questions or thoughts in the comment section below.

 Until next time . . .

-#### Aknowledgements
+#### Acknowledgements
-Here some articles that help get thorugh all of this:
+Here some articles that help get through all of this:
 - [How to build your own Raspberry Pi Kubernetes Cluster](https://wiki.learnlinux.tv/index.php/How_to_build_your_own_Raspberry_Pi_Kubernetes_Cluster)
 - [Building a Pi Kubernetes Cluster – Part 3 – Worker Nodes and MetalLB](https://www.shogan.co.uk/kubernetes/building-a-pi-kubernetes-cluster-part-3-worker-nodes-and-metallb/)
 - [Develop and Deploy Kubernetes Applications on a Raspberry Pi Cluster](https://medium.com/better-programming/develop-and-deploy-kubernetes-applications-on-a-raspberry-pi-cluster-fbd4d97a904c)